 - Understanding of and familiarity with the maritime and ocean industries and their current challenges;

-- Ability to conceptualise, design, plan and implement research work, including analysis and ability to lead effectively research work and guide and coordinate the work of the research team.
+- Ability to conceptualize, design, plan and implement research work, including analysis and ability to lead effectively research work and guide and coordinate the work of the research team;

 - Good understanding of WMU and its mission, and strong commitment to the delivery of the highest practicable standards in pursuing its mandate;

 - Demonstrated leadership and management skills and a track record of success in managing research and publications with a focus on the marine environmental protection field;